kristus123/game-engine/ideas/various_game_mechanics.md

     - Throw chickens into the meat grinder?
 - Repair your spaceship

+- Dating sim inside of game
+    - Because that is important

 ## World map

 When planning a travel in space, you can't make your ship drive like a bouncing pinbal, it needs to take smooth turns in order to be as little taxing on the ship as possible.